 In October 2022, the U.S Labor Department proposed a rule that could make it harder to classify gig workers as independent contractors.
 The rule is not final and it’s not clear what immediate impact the decision would have on rideshare drivers, even if it passes.

 In June 2023, the National Labor Relations Board issued a new ruling that makes it easier for Uber and Lyft drivers to organize and join unions.

 The bottom line is there’s probably no clear winner.
 Lyft versus Uber is a bit like a Mac versus PC debate.
 You have to pick what works for your lifestyle, finances and location.

 Because each company offers some clear advantages, many drivers work with both in cities where both are available.

-Dana Sitar is a Certified Educator in Personal Finance and has been writing and editing for online audiences since 2011, covering personal finance, careers and digital media.
+Dana Sitar is a Certified Educator in Personal Finance who has been writing and editing since 2011.
 She is a former staffer at The Penny Hoarder.
-Her work has appeared in the New York Times, CNBC, The Motley Fool, Inc. and more.
+Her work has appeared in the New York Times, CNBC and more.

 Rachel Christian, senior writer at The Penny Hoarder, contributed to this story.